vitessio/website/content/zh/docs/schema-management/vschema.md

 If you have multiple unsharded keyspaces, you can still avoid defining a VSchema in one of two ways:

 1. Connect to a keyspace and all queries are sent to it.
-2. Connect to Vitess without specifying a keyspace, but use qualifed names for tables, like `keyspace.table` in your queries.
+2. Connect to Vitess without specifying a keyspace, but use qualified names for tables, like `keyspace.table` in your queries.

 However, once the setup exceeds the above complexity, VSchemas become a necessity.
 Vitess has a [working demo](https://github.com/vitessio/vitess/tree/master/examples/demo) of VSchemas.